Vicky Pruim: 1990–2002

-2016–
+2016–present

-In 2016 she won the Finnish Masters and Finnish Open.
+In 2016, Pruim won the Finnish Masters and Finnish Open.
 In 2017, she won the Finnish Masters for a second time.
 She qualified for the 2018 BDO World Darts Championship as one of the playoff qualifiers.
 In the tournament, she played Trina Gulliver in the Last 16 losing 2–1.

+In March 2024, Pruim won a first WDF title in almost seven years, defeating Beau Greaves in the final of the Isle of Man Classic.